Skip to main content

 The Triple Bottom Line: Strategic Implementation of the 3Ps in a Globalized and Innovation-Driven Economy

 Twenty Five years after its conception by John Elkington, the “Triple Bottom Line” (TBL or 3BL)—People, Planet, and Profit—remains a focus point in sustainability discourse.
 Initially proposed as a transformative framework to redefine capitalism, the TBL has too often been reduced to a simplistic reporting tool.
 Elkington's symbolic “recall” of the model in 2018 re-emphasized its intended purpose: to catalyze systemic change rather than facilitate corporate box-checking.
-This essay offers an advanced-level analysis of the 3Ps, reinterprets them within the evolving landscape of strategic management, globalization, and innovation, and provides the tools, formulas, and structural mechanisms necessary for real-world implementation.
+Here we offer an advanced-level analysis of the 3Ps, reinterprets them within the evolving landscape of strategic management, globalization, and innovation, and provides the tools, formulas, and structural mechanisms necessary for real-world implementation.

 The TBL challenges the foundational dogma of shareholder primacy, repositioning businesses as stewards of holistic value.
 Instead of merely generating financial profits, corporations are urged to create value in three interconnected domains: